 Buying On Whidbey Island From Afar: A Remote Buyer Guide

 Whidbey Island works more like several smaller markets than one single market.
-That matters when you are buying remotely because location shapes daily logistics, access, and the overall feel of the property.
-A home in Langley will live differently than a home in Freeland, Clinton, Coupeville, or Oak Harbor.
+That matters when you are buying remotely: each island area has its own unique logistics, access, and vibe, which can all impact the value of a given property.
+Example: a home in Langley will ‘live’ differently than a home in Freeland, Clinton, Coupeville, or Oak Harbor.

-Island County’s community tools can help you research each property with more depth before you travel.
-You can review parcel information, sales history, assessed value, permits, GIS tools, and property record cards in one place.
-For a remote buyer, that extra context can help you rule homes in or out much faster.
+Island County’s community tools are an excellent resource for researching properties more in-depth before booking that ferry ticket.
+You can check out parcel info., sales history, assessed value, permits, GIS tools, and property records all in one place.
+All super-helpful added context to help you vet homes much faster from afar.

 • Clinton is the island’s ferry gateway via Mukilteo.